Australia/Invasion Day?

 We acknowledge:

-sovereignty of Australia’s First Peoples over the land we inhabit.
+The sovereignty of Australia’s First Peoples over the land we inhabit.

 That land was taken from them at devastating cost, with no just resolution.

-That this trauma is ongoing and diminishes us all
+That this trauma is ongoing and diminishes us all.

 That our testimonies call on us to be in right relationships with all people, the land and our environment.